Mounting Binoculars for Astronomy

 An inexpensive monopod such as this one is adequate and has sufficient height to be used standing.
 Because the monpod will not be vertical all the time, especially when seated, a spiked foot is ideal.
 A higher quality monopod like this one has adjustable clamps and will probably last longer, so may be a better purchase in the long term.
 It is possible to replace the rubber ferrule with a spiked foot.

-Trigger-grip ballheads similar to the one shown in the photographs can be obtained from Amazon UK (here and here; the prices fluctuate, but they are identical except for branding, so it's worth checking both to see which is cheaper).
-It includes a tripod, but it's still cheaper than buying the trigger-grip separately in the UK and, at a push, you you can use the tripod as a monopod by just extending one leg.
-The head holds the 2.5kg binoculars shown in the image below although, because the centre-column is not geared, it is better-suited to lighter binoculars.
+Trigger-grip ballheads similar to the one shown in the photographs can be obtained from Amazon UK.
+If you need a tripod, you can also buy one complete with a reasonably sturdy tripod, here and here; the prices fluctuate, but they are identical except for branding, so it's worth checking both to see which is cheaper).
+The The head holds the 2.5kg binoculars shown in the image below although, because the centre-column is not geared, it is better-suited to lighter binoculars.
 The tripod is shown fully extended; I can use it reasonably comfortably up to an elevation of about 60° — I am 1.78m tall, if you need a height reference.

 In the USA, these trigger grip heads seem to be more economical to by separately from Amazon USA.
 However, the combo with the tripod is also available here and here.
 If you are buying it separately, you will also need one of these adaptors unless your monopod/tripod has a 3⁄8" mounting screw.